rgitrepo/kubernetes-beginner-to-pro/docs/day12/upgrading-and-downgrading-cluster.md

 ---

 #### **2. Upgrading Using `kubeadm`**
-For clusters created with `kubeadm`, the process is more involved:
+For clusters created with `kubeadm`, the process is more involved.
+Memorize these commands to pass CKA, CKS.

 **Step-by-Step Process for `kubeadm`:**
 1. **Check Available Versions:**